vasil-sarandev/starter-kits/README.md

 - add basic routing (nested)
 - add the CORS, body-parser, and Multer Express middlewares
 - set up environment files using the new built-in env parser in Node.
+- add an authentication middleware for JWT validation.
 - set up tests
 - add a DB connection (mongoose or PostgreSQL)